lab-cosmo/equisolve/README.rst

 |test| |docs|

-A package tasked with taking equistore objects and computing machine learning models using them.
+A package tasked with taking metatensor objects and computing machine learning models using them.

 .. warning::